As a Beacon Mutual policyholder, will I be charged a fee for any ergonomic services?

 No. Beacon provides all of its ergonomic services free to all current policyholders.

 As a Beacon Mutual policyholder, how do I request ergonomic services?

-Employers - If your company has been assigned a loss prevention representative already, please contact them directly to request any ergonomic or other loss prevention service.
-If you are a new policyholder or have not previously been assigned a loss prevention representative, please call 401-825-2667 and ask to be connected to Loss Prevention.
-You can request further information via the “Contact Us” form
+Employers – If your company has an assigned a loss prevention representative, please contact them directly to request any ergonomic or other loss prevention service.
+If you are a new policyholder or have not previously been assigned a loss prevention representative, please CONTACT US to request further information.

 Who Performs Ergonomic Services?

 The Beacon Mutual Loss Prevention Department currently staffs certified ergonomic specialists, each with the knowledge and experience, to help your business reach its operational goals.